edumserrano/dotnet-sdk-extensions/docs/configuration/options-eagerly-validation.md

 Furthermore there are ways to [decorate options classes with data validation attributes](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options#options-validation) but those only take effect when the options class is first instantiated which as explained before does not happen at the startup of the web app.

+For more information see this GitHub issue [Developers can get immediate feedback on validation problems](https://github.com/dotnet/runtime/issues/36391).
 ### Issues with not having earger options validation

 There are for sure many examples of situations where the lack of eager options validation causes a problem.
 Take for instance the following example: